MISP/misp-website/content/blog/MISP.2.4.168.released.md

 # Don't forget to follow us on Mastodon

-MISP projet has its own Mastodon server [misp-community.org](https://misp-community.org/) and don't forget to follow @misp@misp-community.org on the fediverse.
-Core contributors of MISP can sign-up if you want an account.
+The MISP projet has its own Mastodon server [misp-community.org](https://misp-community.org/) - don't forget to follow @misp@misp-community.org on the fediverse.
+Core contributors of MISP can sign-up if they wish to have an account.